ocaml/ocaml.org/data/planet/hannes/deploying-binary-mirageos-unikernels.md

 </li>
 </ul>
 <p>To reproduce such a built, you need to get the same operating system (OS, OS_FAMILY, OS_DISTRIBUTION, OS_VERSION in build-environment), the same set of system packages, and then you can <code>orb rebuild</code> which sets the environment variables and installs the opam packages from the opam-switch.</p>
-<p>You can <a href="https://builds.robur.coop/job/dns-primary-git/">browse</a> the different builds, and if there are checksum changes, you can browse to a diff between the opam switches to reason whether the checksum change was intentional (e.g. <a href="https://builds.robur.coop/compare/ba9ab091-9400-4e8d-ad37-cf1339114df8/23341f6b-cd26-48ab-9383-e71342455e81/opam-switch">here</a> the checksum of the unikernel changed when the x509 library was updated).</p>
+<p>You can <a href="https://builds.robur.coop/job/dns-primary-git/">browse</a> the different builds, and if there are checksum changes, you can browse to a diff between the opam switches to reason whether the checksum change was intentional (e.g. <a href="https://builds.robur.coop/compare/ba9ab091-9400-4e8d-ad37-cf1339114df8/23341f6b-cd26-48ab-9383-e71342455e81/opam-switch - [404 Not Found]">here</a> the checksum of the unikernel changed when the x509 library was updated).</p>
 <p>The opam reproducible build infrastructure is driven by:</p>
 <ul>
 <li><a href="https://github.com/roburio/orb">orb</a> conducting reproducible builds (<a href="https://builds.robur.coop/job/orb/">packages</a>)